SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation

 To measure the performance of the managing system and the impact on the managed system, we provide several metrics which we calculate based on log files.
 The performance of the managed system can be measured by the quality of the segmentation model's predictions (\ac{iou}) over all frames and the availability of the overall managed system.
-We use the \ac{iou} which is a common way to measure the performance of segmentation models \cite{minaee_image_2022}.
 For the availability of the managed system, we introduce the system downtime that accumulates the time that the segmentation algorithm didn't send new data in the expected frequency.
-This indicates that one of the components had an outage.
-To put the downtime into context, one experiment runs for 20 seconds, i.e., a downtime of 5 seconds would result in a system availability of 75\%.
-Other metrics we provide solely focus on the performance of the managing system: \begin{itemize} \item Ratio resolved uncertainties and executed adaptations $\frac{u_{resolved}}{a_{executed}}$: How many uncertainties were resolved per executed system adaptation?
-This metric takes into account if an executed system adaptation not only solved the uncertainty it was supposed to solve, but also other uncertainties. \item Reaction time $t_\text{react}$: As for each detected symptom, there are multiple faults potentially being responsible, this metric measures the time it took to detect a symptom and select the correct adaptation of the system. \item Number of unnecessary redeploys $\text{\#redeploy}_\text{u}$: Number of redeploys that were executed even though a cheaper adaptation would have sufficed. \end{itemize} To provide first results for our metrics, we implement a managing system based on the MAPE-K feedback loop \cite{kephart_vision_2003} with straightforward adaptations to the system.
+This indicates that one component had an outage.
+For context, one experiment runs for 20 seconds, i.e., a downtime of 5 seconds would result in a system availability of 75\%.
+Other metrics we provide solely focus on the performance of the managing system: \begin{itemize} \item Ratio of resolved failures and executed adaptations $\frac{f_{resolved}}{a_{executed}}$: How many failures were resolved per executed system adaptation?
+This metric measures how many concurrent failures a single system adaptation solves. \item Reaction time $t_\text{react}$: Since for each detected failure, there are multiple faults potentially being responsible, this metric measures the time it took to detect a symptom and select the correct adaptation of the system. \item Number of unnecessary redeploys $\text{\#redeploy}_\text{u}$: Number of redeploys that were executed even though a cheaper adaptation would have sufficed. \end{itemize} To provide first results for our metrics, we implement a managing system based on the MAPE-K feedback loop \cite{kephart_vision_2003} with straightforward adaptations to the system.
 This can be used by other researchers as baseline to compare their managing system with.
 First, the managing system redeploys every node that stops sending data, \revtext{i.e., $f_\text{node} == 0$} (\textit{F1-3}).
 Second, it performs a recalibration in the sensor fusion node as soon as the entropy of the segmentation model is higher than 0.06 (\textit{F4}, \revtext{see \Cref{fig:comparison-uncertainties})}.